-All customers wanting to participate in the program must submit a completed Conservation Value application and "Exhibit A" to Tampa Electric during the preliminary engineering analysis.
+To qualify, customers must submit a Conservation Value rebate application and a Demand and Energy Calculations form to Tampa Electric during the preliminary engineering analysis.
 Tampa Electric will review and analyze the application and will notify the customer if the peak-demand reduction energy conservation measure or technology qualifies for the rebate by issuing a pre-qualification certificate.

 Energy conservation measures or technologies that have a payback of less than two years will not qualify and NO rebates will be approved.
-An important note – if any equipment to support the demand reduction energy conservation measure is purchased prior to the date of issuance of the pre-qualification certificate, no rebate will be paid.
+An important note – if any equipment to support the demand reduction energy conservation measure is purchased prior to the date the pre-qualification certificate was issued, no rebate will be paid.

-Renewable energy sources, refrigeration measures, thermal energy storage systems in lieu of conventional cooling systems, and other demand energy conservation measures or technologies not covered by other Tampa Electric-approved conservation programs.
+Renewable energy sources, refrigeration measures and other demand energy conservation measures or technologies not covered by other Tampa Electric-approved conservation programs.

 Additionally, equipment to which customers have made operational (behavioral) modifications is ineligible.
 If a measure qualifies for two rebates (Tampa Electric and another utility company), Tampa Electric will not pay a rebate so that a double payment is avoided.
 Energy conservation measures or technologies that have a payback of less than two years will not qualify.

 To participate, please follow these steps:

 *Conservation Value projects are not approved until Pre-Qualification Certificate has been issued.

 To access an existing application , simply enter the enrollment/confirmation number you received when you initially submitted your application.
 This will allow you to make changes and upload any required files.